doki-theme/doki-theme-jetbrains/README.md

 - From the `Search Everything`, look for `Material`
 - From the `Quick Switch` panel <kbd>Ctrl+\`</kbd> (Windows: <kbd>Ctrl + ~</kbd>)

-There are currently 4 bundled Material themes:
+There is currently 1 bundled Material themes:
-- **Oceanic Theme** - A nice Oceanic Blue like theme
+- **Just Monika** - A nice and only theme
-- **Darker Theme** - A more classic Dark Theme
-- **Lighter Theme** - A light variation of the theme
-- **Palenight Theme** - A more purplish theme

-And 3 bundled other themes
-- **Monokai Pro Theme**
-- **Arc Dark Theme**
-- **Atom One Dark Theme**

 And you can also disable the theming and revert to the original Darcula, while still keeping Material Theme additions such as the icons and UI components.

 -------------------

-### Custom Themes

-With the ability to set up custom themes, we can even start to host a gallery of custom themes I will add some that are the most popular, or even give the ability to import them.
-But it's still far away! :)

 -----------------